edxu96/RexNet/docs/PhD/README.md

 ![](../../images/1-3.png)

 In this project, we are interested in both the market and prosumers, which therefore have to be modelled as __multi-agent systems__, because prosumers have diverging information and interests. [shoham2009multiagent](#reference) There is no centralized manager knowing all variable outcomes and controlling everything, so the market clearing process needs to be optimized in a distributed manner.
-It is hard to obtain analytical solutions directly compared to the literature on market microstructure, so __agent-based models__ are used to represent heterogeneous prosumers [iori2012agent](#reference), [lebaron2001builder](#reference), and their interactions through RexNet are demonstrated by __discrete event simulations__.
+Compared to the literature on market microstructure, it is hard to obtain analytical solutions directly, because the welfare of participants is considered. [] So __agent-based models__ are used to represent heterogeneous prosumers [iori2012agent](#reference), [lebaron2001builder](#reference), and their interactions through RexNet are demonstrated by __discrete event simulations__.
+In the early stage, there is only one type of agents, prosumers, and the interaction is completely mediated by the market.

 ### 4-2.
 Decision Making Framework for Prosumers